Edon Pruti

 Pruti is a product of the Stevenage and Burnley academies and began his senior career in non-League football with Hanwell Town and Slough Town.
-Pruti transferred to Brentford in 2022 and following a four-month spell, he transferred to Hartlepool United in 2023.
+Following a short spell with Premier League club Brentford, he returned to non-League football in 2023.
+Born in England, Pruti was capped by Albania at youth international level.

 Club career

 Youth years

 A central defender, Pruti began his career in Sunday league football.
 Following a spell in the Stevenage academy, he signed a two-year scholarship with the Burnley academy at the end of the 2017–18 season.
 Prior to the cancellation of the 2019–20 season due to the COVID-19 pandemic, Pruti played the first senior football of his career away on loan at North West Counties League First Division South club Abbey Hey.
 Pruti sign a three-month extension to his scholarship in June 2020, but was released when it expired in September 2020.

 Non-League football

 Late in the COVID-19-affected 2020–21 season, Pruti made cup appearances for Isthmian League South Central Division club Hanwell Town.
 He was a part of the club's Middlesex Senior Cup-winning squad and played, scored and was named man of the match in the 1–0 victory over Harefield United in the Final.
 Pruti remained with the club and made 10 appearances, scoring one goal, during the first half of the 2021–22 season.
 He transferred to National League South club Slough Town in January 2022 and made 9 appearances and scored one goal during the remainder of the 2021–22 season.
 Following three appearances during the opening month of the 2022–23 season, Pruti departed Arbour Park.